 Court Records are public records.
 These records include a court case file that includes a docket sheet and all of the documents and filings filed in your court case.
 You can access your court records via the internet, or at the De Baca County Clerk of Court office in the jurisdiction where the case was filed.

 Every state maintains records of their state citizen’s criminal background.
 These databases are linked together so you are able to track criminal backgrounds from other states.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It is helpful to know the county the crime was committed in, and if the crime was in a different state entirely, you might have to pay a fee for a more intensive search.

 A search of someone’s criminal history you will get a listing of all the arrests, charges, or convictions for the following crimes: